zimolzak/amia-2022-symposium/README.md

 Chronic conditions on the rise.
 T2DM.

 AI:
-: able to perform taks that require intelligence
+: able to perform task that require intelligence

 ML:
 : learns from data